wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

 ### Silent install on a Linux device with specified parameters

- Complete the following steps to perform a silent install Edge Data Store on Linux using a parameter file to customize the installation:
+ Complete the following steps to perform a silent install EDS on Linux using a parameter file to customize the installation:

  1. Create a file called _silent.ini_ with the following parameters on separate lines:
     - <port_number>